Your shopping cart is empty.

 Painting has become a form of meditation.
 As I feel into which colors to use I am present in the moment.
 Like a compass, I trust the excitement in my body to make the choices obvious.
 I squeeze paint onto the palette as emotions build.
 Touching the various brushes, I find the one wanting to dive first into the paint.
 With brush in hand, I feel inward, noticing what’s there.
 Once feelings arise, I become the observer as they make their way onto the canvas, colorfully revealing themselves.
 Some emotions are soft and subtle while others are bright, even bold.
 Painting in this way celebrates and enlivens the soul.

 Before going to the easel one day, I received a phone call informing me of a vengeful act toward someone I love.
 My emotions surged passionately, blood boiled and anger spiked.
-I didn’t want to miss the opportunity to tap into the force of such a powerful emotion.
+I made no attempt to muffle my feelings.
+I didn’t want to miss the opportunity to tap into the force of such powerful emotions.

 Unwrapping a new canvas I let my feelings dictate the course.
 A large stroke of deep red was brushed intensely onto the canvas followed by more red, then black with red.
 Blue!
 A dragon head with fire appeared.
 The brush moved quickly, boldly and vigorously.
 Other emotions joined anger, dancing and exploding onto the canvas.
 Then . . . the energy began to dissipate as the colors consumed the surface.
 My body felt energized!
 A softness entered as feelings transformed, indicating the painting was complete.